 The Network Profiler displays realtime network activity on a timeline, showing data sent and received, as well as the current number of connections.
 This lets you examine how and when your app transfers data, and optimize the underlying code appropriately.

 To open the Network Profiler, follow these steps:

-- Click View > Tool Windows > Android Profiler (you can also click Android Profiler in the toolbar).
+- Click View > Tool Windows > Profiler (you can also click Profile in the toolbar).

 - Select the device and app process you want to profile from the Android Profiler toolbar.
 If you've connected a device over USB but don't see it listed, ensure that you have enabled USB debugging.

 - Click anywhere in the NETWORK timeline to open the Network Profiler.

 To select a portion of the timeline, inspect a list of network requests sent and responses received, or view detailed information about a selected file, you must enable advanced profiling.

 Why you should profile your app's network activity

 When your app makes a request to the network, the device must use the power-hungry mobile or WiFi radios to send and receive packets.
 The radios not only use power to transfer data, but also use extra power to turn on and to stay awake.